gvwilson/sensibleadventures/bookster/bookster.md

 stone is what keeps Avaunt flying.
 If you smash it, you could all be part of the landscape a few heartbeats later."

-Sudden suspicion coiled in Erileine's cold.
+A sudden suspicion coiled in Erileine's gut.
 "You want it for yourself, don't you?
 You want the stone so you can control the mountain!"

 Thomas sighed.
 "Saints save me from the half-clever.
 No, girl, I don't want to control the mountain.
 Being your captain interests me rather less than being a stable boy."
+His jacket rippled a rebuke.
+"Well, perhaps about the same," he amended.

 "Then what do you want the stone for?"
 Vurt asked.